art-bazhin/spred/README.md

 ### Computed Atoms

 Computed atoms automatically track their dependencies and recalculate their value when any of the dependencies changes.
 A computed atom can be created using the [computed](https://art-bazhin.github.io/spred/modules.html#computed) function.
-It takes as its argument a pure function that calculates the value of the atom.
+It takes as its argument a function that calculates the value of the atom and depends only on other atom values.

 ```ts
 import { writable, computed } from 'spred';